Table of Contents

 When Is PTSD a Disability?

-Having some PTSD symptoms or a mental health disorder related to PTSD does not automatically qualify you for disability benefits.
-If you have symptoms of mental health problems that do not completely impair your day to day functioning, you will likely be denied a PTSD disability benefit.
+Having some PTSD symptoms or a mental disorder related to PTSD does not automatically qualify you for PTSD compensation or disability benefits.
+If you have symptoms of mental health problems with a lower disability rating that do not completely impair your day-to-day functioning, your PTSD claim will likely be denied a PTSD disability benefit.

 Why is PTSD a Disability?

 The level of social impairment resulting from PTSD varies from person to person, but PTSD can be a long-term disability.
 Symptoms can interfere with personal relationships and relationships with peers and coworkers.
 These symptoms can be debilitating enough to prevent one from working.
 Suffers may be distracted, unable to concentrate, and unable to fulfill work responsibilities and work-related tasks.
-If PTSD and its concurrent mental health challenges prevent an individual from working, the person may be eligible for VA disability benefits or SSDI.
+If PTSD and its concurrent mental health challenges prevent an individual from working, the person may be eligible for VA disability benefits or social security disability insurance (SSDI).

 Common Symptoms of PTSD